 It seems to me that the previous sections give a reasonably comprehensive overview of what Buddhism is about and what kind of characteristics something must have to be considered (a) Buddhism.
 For sake of clarity and ease of reference, let’s summarize the main points as follows:

-Key doctrinal elements
+Key doctrinal elements (non-exhaustive): |

-(g2) less lofty: a change in attitude and the way one sees and interacts with the world.
+The goal(s) of practice: | (g1) more lofty: awakening, liberation, becoming an arhat or bodhisattva; (g2) less lofty: a change in attitude and the way one sees and interacts with the world. |

 For something to be (a variety of) Buddhism, it must

-(i) seriously engage with the theoretical/philosophical doctrines (t1) to (t11) (and probably more that isn’t mentioned here) and either accept all of them, or reject a small number of them on grounds that are themselves derived from Buddhist doctrine or Buddhist philosophy;67
+(i) seriously engage with the theoretical/philosophical doctrines (t1) to (t11) (and probably more that isn’t mentioned here) and either accept all of them, or reject a small number of them on grounds that are themselves derived from Buddhist doctrine or Buddhist philosophy;64

 (ii) accept the goal(s) of practice (g1) and (g2);